Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Related Works

 Powered by the LiDAR data, SHINE-Mapping~\cite{zhong2023shine} is an incremental mapping framework that uses octree-based hierarchical neural SDF to perform large-scale 3D reconstruction in a memory-efficient way.
 Meanwhile, NF-Atlas~\cite{yu2023nf} organizes multiple neural submaps by a pose graph, and N3-Mapping~\cite{song2024n} applies a voxel-oriented sliding window mechanism to alleviate the forgetting issue with a bounded memory footprint.
 Instead of purely geometric mapping, HGS-Mapping~\cite{wu2024hgs} incrementally builds a dense photo-realistic map with hybrid Gaussians in urban scenarios.
 All these mapping systems assume a priori ground-truth poses, whereas full SLAM systems that estimate poses simultaneously are inherently more complicated.
 NeRF-LOAM~\cite{deng2023nerf} is a typical NeRF-based LiDAR odometry and mapping method, optimizing poses and voxel embeddings concurrently.
 Furthermore, LONER~\cite{isaacson2023loner} proposes a novel information-theoretic loss function to attain real-time performance.
 Benefiting from a semi-explicit representation, PIN-SLAM~\cite{pan2024pin} utilizes a neural point cloud map representation with elasticity for globally consistent mapping.
 Splat-LOAM~\cite{giacomini2025splat} exploits explicit 2DGS primitives with spherical projection for localization and LiDAR mapping.

 Going beyond merely recovering the geometric structure of the scene, Rapid-Mapping~\cite{zhang2024rapid} utilizes NeRF to represent and render detailed scene textures.
 MM-Gaussian~\cite{wu2024mm}, LiV-GS~\cite{xiao2024liv}, and PINGS~\cite{pan2025pings} perform coupled pose tracking and dense mapping within a unified 3DGS optimization framework using LiDAR-Camera data.
 While these methods demonstrate impressive performance, they are not capable of real-time operation, despite the inherent efficiency of 3DGS.
-In contrast, decoupled tracking and Gaussian mapping approaches have shown promising results.
-Notably, Gaussian-LIC~\cite{lang2024gaussian} is the first real-time LiDAR-Inertial-Camera 3DGS-based SLAM system, combining continuous-time LiDAR-Inertial-Camera odometry for tracking with 3DGS for mapping, achieving high-fidelity photo-realistic reconstruction in real time.
+By comparison, decoupled tracking and Gaussian mapping approaches have shown promising results.
+Our prior work Gaussian-LIC~\cite{lang2025gaussian} is the first real-time LiDAR-Inertial-Camera 3DGS-based SLAM system, combining continuous-time LiDAR-Inertial-Camera odometry for tracking with 3DGS for mapping, achieving high-fidelity photo-realistic reconstruction in real time.
 Subsequently, GS-LIVM~\cite{xie2024gs}, LVI-GS~\cite{zhao2025lvi}, and GS-LIVO~\cite{hong2025gs} have also been built atop classical LiDAR-Inertial-Camera odometry.
-Among them, GS-LIVM~\cite{xie2024gs} and GS-LIVO~\cite{hong2025gs} adopt voxel-based map structures and initialize Gaussian covariances.
-However, all these methods heavily rely on dense LiDAR sensors with the FoV aligned with that of the camera, and typically initialize Gaussians solely from LiDAR points.
-These approaches lead to under-reconstruction in LiDAR blind spots and suboptimal performance when using sparse LiDAR sensors.
-Notably, Gaussian-LIC incorporates online triangulation of visual features to compensate for regions not covered by the LiDAR.
-However, it struggles in textureless scenarios and is sensitive to parallax between views, which affects triangulation reliability.
-Furthermore, Gaussian-LIC primarily emphasizes visual rendering quality while overlooking geometric accuracy, such as dense depth rendering.
-The potential of leveraging the 3D Gaussian map to enhance pose tracking performance also remains underexplored in Gaussian-LIC.

-In this paper, we propose a meticulous LiDAR-Inertial-Camera Gaussian Splatting SLAM system.
-In contrast to prior methods, our approach jointly considers visual fidelity, geometric precision, and real-time performance.
-It simultaneously estimates poses and constructs a photo-realistic Gaussian map in real time, enabling high-quality RGB and depth rendering.
+Among them, GS-LIVM and GS-LIVO both adopt voxel-based map structures and initialize Gaussian covariances.